vikbert/stackit-symfony-starter/README.md

 ---

+## 🚀 Starting started on STACKIT
+WIP

-## 🚀 Starting started
+## 🚀 Starting started on LOCAL
 read the official documentation to learn how to install symfony <https://symfony.com/download>.
 > `make init` is going to initialize an application with symfony.
 Be sure that you have already started `Proxifier`
 > client.
-Based on the feature branch you selected, `make init` will initialize `symfony 5.4` in `main` branch, and
+Based on the feature branch you selected, `make init` will initialize `symfony 6` in `main` branch, and
-> `symfony 6` in `php-8` feature branch.
+> `symfony 5` in `php-7` feature branch.
 ```
 cd starter-symfony-docker
-// switch to main branch: PHP7 and Symfony 5.4
+// switch to main branch: PHP8 and Symfony 6
 git checkout main
 make init
 make start

-// switch to php-8 branch: PHP8 and Symfony 6
+// switch to php-7 branch: PHP7 and Symfony 5
-git checkout php-8
+git checkout php-7
 make init
 make start